libtcod/python-tcod/README.rst

  Requirements
 ==============
 * Python 2.7+, Python 3.3+, or PyPy
-* Windows, Linux, or Mac OSX
+* Windows, Linux, or Mac OS X
 * Supports all 32-bit and 64-bit platforms
 * Running on Linux requires the following packages: libsdl1.2
 * Installing on Linux or form source will require the following packages: python-cffi 1.1+
 * An up-to-date version of python-cffi: https://pypi.python.org/pypi/cffi
-* Linux will require libsdl1.2, libsdl1.2-dev, libpng, zlib, libffi-dev, and python-dev packages
+* Linux will require the package libsdl1.2 to run, and the packages libsdl1.2-dev, libffi-dev, python-dev, and mesa-common-dev to install

 =========
  License